 - Make the Gravy – Flour will serve as the thickener for your gravy.
 Sprinkle it over the onions and stir until they are evenly coated.
 To ensure a smooth and creamy gravy, add the beef broth one big splash at a time, whisking well after each addition.
 Once the mixture starts to resemble pudding, you can add the remaining broth all at once.
 Simmer for 3-4 minutes, just until slightly thickened.
 Remove from the heat and ladle over your Pork Steaks to serve!

 5 MORE PORK DINNER IDEAS YOU’LL LOVE

-- Country-Style Pork Ribs are a delicious, budget-friendly dinnertime option.
+- Country-Style Ribs are a delicious, budget-friendly dinnertime option.
 Braised in a quick, savory, homemade barbecue sauce.
 They’re sticky, sweet, and 100% fall-off-the-bone tender.

-- BBQ Pork Spare Ribs are easy to make and take less than 15 minutes to prep!
+- BBQ Spare Ribs are easy to make and take less than 15 minutes to prep!
 They’re covered in a smoky, brown sugar rub and then slow-cooked in the oven until tender and juicy, yielding the perfect bite.

 - Pork Tenderloin is packed with flavor thanks to a mustard-rosemary rub and never comes out dry!

 - Slow-Cooker Spare Ribs are as close to ribs hot off the pit as you’ll get, and although cooked indoors and in a crock pot they come with a big burst of BBQ flavor.
 Best of all?
 They’re seriously easy to make.